CodeYourFuture/CYF-Signposts/content/posts/access-to-work.md

 * support with managing your mental health at work
 * money to pay for communication support at job interviews

-You are not eligible for Access to Work support as a trainee at Code Your Future.
+You are not eligible for Access to Work support as a trainee or volunteer at Code Your Future.
 However, you can apply for Access to Work up to 6 weeks before you start work if you have a job offer.